How to avoid age discrimination in the workplace

 Jewell says there are three practical ways to avoid age discrimination:

 Don’t request a candidate’s date of birth In most cases, there’s no reason to ask a candidate’s date of birth.
 “There’s no reason for this,” Jewell says.
 “You also shouldn’t calculate age based on a candidate’s graduation year or similar.”
-Instead focus on whether they have a skills and experience necessary for the role.
+Instead focus on whether they have skills and experience necessary for the role.

 Consider your own assumptions “All hirers have assumptions and it’s better to acknowledge them, rather than ignore them,” Jewell suggests.
 “Ask yourself if you think older employees are more likely to leave or if you have had a bad experience with a younger employee that clouds your judgement.”